What Is Health Insurance: How It Works, Costs and Types

 What Are the Most Common Types of Health Insurance?

-Below, we outline some common types of health insurance plans you can buy, including those purchased through the federal marketplace or from your employer’s group plan.
+Below, we outline some common types of health insurance plans you can buy, including those purchased through the federal Marketplace or from your employer’s group plan.

 Marketplace Plans